 B.A. in Art Education, Grace College; M.A. in French, Middlebury College

 Professor Jacqueline Schram teaches French and also serves as the Associate Dean of Students.
 In her role as professor, she oversees the language programs at Grace College, and in her role as dean, her responsibilities include coordinating the general education core curriculum.
-In addition, she also helps coordinate the Study Abroad Programs in Dijon and Paris, France.
+In addition, she also helps coordinate the Study Abroad Programs in Dijon and France.
 Prof. Schram was raised in France, where her family served on the missionary staff of Grace Brethren International Missions.
 She moved to the United States to attend Grace College, and joined the Grace College faculty in 1992.
+She was recognized for her teaching with Grace College's Alva J. McClain Excellence in Teaching award in 1999.

 Some of the positions you can obtain: